 Under the Lilly Agreement, we were responsible for performing and funding initial discovery and identification of CNS disease development candidates.
 Following candidate selection, Lilly is responsible for performing and funding all future development and commercialization of the CNS disease development candidates.
 Under the Lilly Agreement, we are responsible for 20% of the development costs for ocadusertib in the US, Europe, and Japan, up to a specified cap, and Lilly is responsible for funding the remainder of all development activities for ocadusertib and other non-CNS disease development candidates.
 Pursuant to the terms of the Lilly Agreement, we have the right to opt-out of co-funding the ocadusertib development activities in the US, Europe and Japan at two different specified times and as a result receive lesser royalties from sales.
-Prior to us providing our first opt-out notice as discussed below, under the Lilly Agreement, we were required to fund our share of the ocadusertib development activities up to a maximum funding commitment of \$65.0 million through April 1, 2024.
+Under the Lilly Agreement, if we exercised our first opt-out right prior to September 30, 2023, we were required to fund our share of the ocadusertib development activities up to a maximum funding commitment of \$65.0 million through April 1, 2024.